Aqhari-Deftechus/Quantum_threat_detection/README.md

 -- Create the database if it doesn't exist
 CREATE DATABASE IF NOT EXISTS restrictedareadb;

+-- 1. Create the user explicitly
+CREATE USER IF NOT EXISTS 'admin123'@'localhost' IDENTIFIED BY 'Deftechus@012026';

--- Grant permissions to your app user
+-- 2. Grant privileges
 GRANT ALL PRIVILEGES ON restrictedareadb.* TO 'admin123'@'localhost';

--- Ensure the password is correct
-ALTER USER 'admin123'@'localhost' IDENTIFIED BY 'Deftechus@012026';

--- Apply changes
+-- 3. Apply changes
 FLUSH PRIVILEGES;

 -- Exit root session
 EXIT;